hack3rs.ca network-security

 Suggested starting block: Defender Validation After Legacy Credential Demo

-3. Comparing older credential attack paths with modern detection and hardening controls.
+3. Comparing older credential attack paths with what current logging and monitoring would show.

 Suggested starting block: Modern Follow-Up Actions Checklist Workspace